 Class of 2024

-Major: Marketing, with a Specialization in Professional Selling and Sales Management
+Major: Marketing, with a Specialization in Professional Sales and Sales Management

 Class of 2023

-Natalie is a junior in SDSU's Fowler College of Business majoring in Accounting.
-She is currently involved with the Student Accounting Society and the SDSU Ambassadors.
-Natalie shares that she joined the SDSU Ambassadors "because I love serving others, and I can’t wait to have the chance to serve prospective students alongside a new family of dedicated peers.”
-Natalie said the most impactful experience with the Fowler Scholars program was having the opportunity to deliver a speech at a formal donor event.
-Although it was nerve racking, with the help of her program advisors and peers Soriano was, “able to craft a concise and impactful speech that resonated with the donors at the event and that moment made me confident in my ability to succeed as a Fowler Scholar.”
-Following graduation, Natalie hopes to work for Ernst & Young after completing a summer internship with them as an Audit Intern.
+Natalie is a fourth year in SDSU's Fowler College of Business majoring in Accounting.
+She is currently involved with the SDSU Ambassadors and joined the organization because she loves "serving others, and having the chance to serve prospective students alongside a new family of dedicated peers.”
+She was previously involved with the Student Accounting Society, a role in which she helped current Accounting students learn about the field and make meaningful professional connections.
+The most impactful experience that Natalie has had as part of the Fowler Scholars program was back in the Fall of 2019, when she had the opportunity to deliver a speech at a formal donor event.
+Although nerve racking at first, with the help of her program advisors and peers, she found she was, “able to craft a concise and impactful speech that resonated with the donors at the event and that moment made me confident in my ability to succeed as a Fowler Scholar.”
+For the past two summers, Natalie has completed internships with Ernst & Young, namely their Launch Internship in 2021 and their Audit Client Serving Internship in 2022.
+Following graduation, Natalie will be joining Ernst & Young as an Assurance Staff and will be studying for her CPA.

 Azareel Gesuri Canizales